DannyBen/jobly-book/src/examples/basic-example.md

 # Start the worker
 jobly worker

-# From another terminal, send the job to the owrker
+# From another terminal, send the job to the worker
 jobly run --later Hello name:Jimmy

 # Start the API / Dashboard server then visit http://localhost:3000